Patater/manual-git/manuscript/sound.md

 ### Making the Sounds

-To play our sounds, we will use the unbelievebly impressive homebrew audtio library, maxmod. maxmod is distributed with libnds, so you should already have it installed. maxmod can play music as well as sound effects, in such formats as mod, it, s3m, xm, and wav, but we'll just be using it as a wav player to
+To play our sounds, we will use the unbelievably impressive homebrew audio library, maxmod. maxmod is distributed with libnds, so you should already have it installed. maxmod can play music as well as sound effects, in such formats as mod, it, s3m, xm, and wav, but we'll just be using it as a wav player to